VeriFIT/kofola-artifact/README.md

 Below are quick guidelines to extend the artifact with new tools or new benchmark sets.

 #### Kofola sources
-After installation, souce code of Kofola is located at `ba-compl-eval/bin/kofola`.
-The README file in the Kofola's root folder contains detailed information about the tool.
+After installation, the source code of Kofola is located at `ba-compl-eval/bin/kofola`.
+The README file in Kofola's root folder contains detailed information about the tool.

+New partial complementation procedures can be added to Kofola into the folder `src/algorithms` (see some of the files there&mdash;e.g., `complement_alg_mh.hpp` and `complement_alg_mh.cpp`&mdash;for inspiration).
+You also need to modify the `select_algorithms()` method in `src/complement/complement_sync.cpp` to pick the new partial algorithm for corresponding component types (again, see how this is done for other algorithms).

 #### Adding a new tool